Bi-Factor Approximation Algorithms for Hard Capacitated $k$-Median Problems: Introduction

+All these mathematical formulations of location problems, although modeling essentially the same clustering task, behave very differently in the context of approximation.

-Best understood is the $k$-center problem, for which Hochbaum and Shmoys~\cite{Hochbaum_Shmoys} gave a simple and best possible $2$-approximation algorithm.
-Recently, Cygan et al.~\cite{Cygan} gave a constant-factor approximation algorithm for the \emph{capacitated} version of the $k$-center problem.
-This was subsequently improved to a $9$-approximation by An et al.~\cite{An_Bhaskara_Svensson}, which also narrows down the integrality gap of the natural LP-relaxation of the capacitated $k$-center problem to $7$, $8$, or $9$.
+Best understood is the~\PROBkcen problem, for which a simple and best possible~${2}$-approximation algorithm was given by Hochbaum and Shmoys~\cite{Hochbaum_Shmoys1985}.
+In recent past, Cygan et al.~\cite{Cygan2012} gave a constant-factor approximation algorithm for the capacitated version of the~\PROBkcen problem.
+The approximation ratio was subsequently improved to~${9}$ by an algorithm of An et al.~\cite{An_Bhaskara_Svensson2015} that is based on a natural linear program (LP) relaxation of capacitated~\PROBkcen.
+This result narrows down the integrality gap of the natural LP relaxation to either one of the three integers\footnote{Cygan et al.~\cite{Cygan2012} give a simple argument that it suffices to consider tree-metrics on unweighted graphs where the optimum solution has length~${1}$.
+Then any solution has an integral value.}~${7}$,~${8}$, or~${9}$.
+The best-known lower bound on the approximation factor is~${3}$~\cite{Cygan2012}.

-After a long line of research, the approximability of the Uncapacitated Facility Location problem (UFL) has been nearly resolved.
-The $1.488$-approximation algorithm of Li~\cite{Li} almost closed the gap with the approximability lower bound of $1.463$ by Guha and Khuller~\cite{Guha_Khuller}.
+After a long line of research, the approximability of the uncapacitated \PROBfl problem has been nearly resolved.
+The~${1.488}$-approximation algorithm of Li~\cite{ShiLi2013} almost closed the gap with the approximability lower bound of~${1.463}$ by Guha and Khuller~\cite{Guha_Khuller1999}.
 The approximability of the capacitated variant is much less clear.
-We know that the soft capacitated problem admits a $2$-approximation by Jain et al.~\cite{Jain}, which matches the integrality gap of the standard LP.
-However, the integrality gap of the standard LP for the hard capacitated facility location is unbounded and the only successful approach has been local search, which yields a $3$-approximation for uniform capacities~\cite{Aggarwal} and a $5$-approximation for general capacities~\cite{Bansal}.
-Notably, a $5$-approximation algorithm for the case with uniform facility opening costs was given by Levi~et~al.~\cite{Levi_Shmoys_Swammy}, and we will partly build on their techniques in the construction of our algorithm for capacitated $k$-median.
+We know that the soft-capacitated problem admits a~${2}$-approximation by Jain et al.~\cite{Jain2003}, which matches the integrality gap of the standard LP.
+However, the integrality gap of the standard LP for hard-capacitated \PROBfl is unbounded and, for a while, the only successful approach has been local search, which yields a~${3}$-approximation for uniform capacities~\cite{Aggarwal2013} and a~${5}$-approximation for general capacities~\cite{Bansal2012}.
+Recently, An, Singh and Svensson~\cite{An_LP_Approx_CFL_2014} were successful in obtaining an LP relaxation that yielded a constant-factor approximation algorithm.
+By this, they answered one of the ten open questions posed in a textbook of Wiliamson and Shmoys~\cite{Williamson_Shmoys2011}.
+Of interest for our results is an LP-based~${5}$-approximation algorithm for the case with uniform opening costs that was given by Levi~et~al.~\cite{Levi2012}.
+We will partly build on their techniques in the construction of our algorithm for capacitated~\PROBkmed.